danglam88/social-network/README.md

     - Migrations: Dang
     - Draft of WS backend for private chats: Joman
     - Getting all data and displaying with pagination: Danilo
-    - Creating posts and creating comments:
+    - Creating posts and creating comments: Malin